Definitions of Child Abuse and Neglect - Puerto Rico

 - A lack of participation in a plan or program designed to reunite the minor with the father, mother, or other person in charge of the well-being of the minor

-- When the minor is found in circumstances that make it impossible to ascertain the identity of the father or mother; when the identity is known, but the whereabouts of the person is unknown, despite efforts to locate them; or when the father or mother fails to claim the minor within 30 days after the minor is found
+- When the minor is found in circumstances that make it impossible to ascertain the identity of the father or mother; when the identity is known, but the whereabouts of the person are unknown, despite efforts to locate them; or when the father or mother fails to claim the minor within 30 days after the minor is found

 Standards for Reporting

 Citation: Ann.
 Laws Tit.
-8, § 446
+8, § 1131

 Persons Responsible for the Child